-There are a wide range of replacement lenses available to cataract patients, each offering different advantages for your post-surgery vision.
+There is a wide range of replacement lenses available to cataract patients, each offering different advantages for your post-surgery vision.
 The most effective lens depends on each patient’s individual preferences and goals for their vision.
 The latest lenses help eliminate the need for glasses or contacts after cataract surgery, providing convenient, effective results for your specific vision requirements.

 Eye on Lens Technology

-Advances in lens technology means improvement in the quality and variety of lenses you may choose from, customized to your lifestyle.
+Advances in lens technology mean improvement in the quality and variety of lenses you may choose from, customized to your lifestyle.
 Our lens options range from standard lenses that are generally covered by OHIP to upgraded “lifestyle PREMIUM” lenses that may be partially covered by OHIP.
 Your NTEC doctor can help you decide which lens is the best choice for your needs.

 LIFESTYLE Lens Implant Options: See near, far and in between

 It’s critically important to get an accurate picture of your eye to obtain the best possible vision following your surgery.
 To choose the correct lens for your particular lifestyle and vision needs, your doctor will perform a series of simple tests to map your eye.
 Most tests are covered by OHIP, but some more specialized tests require an additional fee.
 Together, you and your doctor will determine the most appropriate level of testing for your needs.

 • A basic monofocal spherical lens provides clear distance vision and is provided at no additional cost.